ageev/MacOS/README.md

 1. Use "Russian - PC" keyboard layout instead of just "Russian"

 ## Usefull tools
-- Tabby as a terminal
+- [Tabby](https://tabby.sh/) as a terminal mostly because of convinient SSH manager.
-- Maccy as a clipboard manager
-- [AltTab](https://github.com/lwouis/alt-tab-macos) - adds Windowds "Win + Tab" experience to MacOS
-- [Rectangle](https://github.com/rxhanson/Rectangle) - normal "full screen" windows resizing
+- [Maccy](https://maccy.app/) as a clipboard manager.
+Press Option+V to get a list of last copied items (Analog of Win+V on Windows)
 - [Scroll Reverser](https://github.com/pilotmoon/Scroll-Reverser) - allows you to have different scroll directions for mouse and touchpad. *Logitech Options* can aslo do that if you have a logitech mouse.
-- [Fig](https://github.com/withfig/autocomplete) - adds autocomplete to MacOS's terminal
+Currently I use [Mos.app](https://mos.caldis.me/).
+Not sure which one is better...
 - [Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements) - keyboard customization in Mac.
-Most usefull app because it allows you to use familiar shortcuts (like Ctrl+C, Shift+End, Ctrl+Alt+T..) on Mac
+Most usefull app because it allows you to use familiar shortcuts (like Ctrl+C, Shift+End, Ctrl+Alt+T..) on Mac.
+Update: I now got used to Mac's hotkeys.

 ## Remap keys "Windows-style"
 1. Install Karabiner-Elements